Working with services

 Viewing a subset of all services

-You can filter your list of services to show only services that match a specific service type (e.g., Deliver or Compute), that are active, and that you've designated as favorites.
+You can filter your list of services to show only services that are active and that you've designated as favorites.
 To filter your services, select the appropriate filters from the Filter menu above the list of services:

 Switching between services and service versions